 The tradition of the Fête des Lumières (Festival of Lights) dates back to 1852 and was initially a religious celebration.
-Over time, the celebration has become less religious and is now mostly focused on Light.
+Over time, the celebration has become less religious and is now mostly focused on light.
 Since then, however, one thing has remained: on December 8th, citizens of Lyon light up their windows with candles all over the city.
-With the addition of an impressive light show from December 7th to December 9th, Lyon is truly a magical place to be in December!
+With the addition of an impressive Festival of Lights from December 6th to December 9th, Lyon is truly a magical place to be in December!
+Discover why below.

 An impressive urban performance

 Nowadays, the celebration of lights has expanded to become a major event for the city.
 In a way, Lyon has become a European center for light exhibitions and performances.
 Every year, thousands of visitors flock to the city to discover its numerous light installations.
 In 2017, events took place all over the city, in all districts, and the program was centered around a number of specific themes or highlights: interactive installations, lighting installations, projections, live shows, street illuminations, participatory events, etc.